 When you’re exercising, it’s easy to get caught up in what you’re doing and how well (or poorly) it’s going.
 But if there’s one thing we can learn from HIIT research, it’s that this type of training requires an incredible amount of focus on self-care–and taking care of yourself doesn’t stop once the class is over!
 As we’ve seen above, there are several ways that HIIT workouts can impact our bodies; some may be good for us, while others might cause harm if ignored or overlooked by an athlete who isn’t paying close attention during their workout session(s).

-To maximize the benefits associated with high-intensity intervals training programs like CrossFit or Insanity Max:30®, it helps significantly if athletes listen carefully for signs of trouble before pushing themselves too hard during each session so they don’t end up injuring themselves later down the road due
+To maximize the benefits associated with high-intensity interval training programs like CrossFit or Insanity Max:30®, it helps significantly if athletes listen carefully for signs of trouble before pushing themselves too hard during each session so they don’t end up injuring themselves later down the road due to poor planning ahead.

 Seeking professional advice before starting HIIT